 The reason I began researching these machines was because for years nothing I tried ended my constant and overwhelming urges to go play them.
 Unlike many of my fellow citizens, I survived my addiction, but only because I discovered what was causing it during my research.
 Because of the serious nature of the Vlt and Slot machine addiction, I’ll be very straight with you.
 If you play these machines on a regular basis, you will become addicted, pure and simple.
-Not because you are weak, an idiot, or lack control, or because you’re not a responsible person or have a predisposition to an addictive behavior.
+Not because you are weak, irresponsible, lack control, or you have a predisposition to an addictive behavior.
 You will become addicted because you are playing the machines exactly as they were intended to be played, which is on a regular basis.
-Take it from a person who experienced it firsthand and who has since helped others overcome it, this is an extremely dangerous addiction that may well cost you your life.
+Take it from a person who experienced this addiction firsthand and who has since helped others overcome theirs, this addiction is extremely dangerous and it may well cost you your life.

 Please bear with me while I share some of what I learned the hard way.
 A study funded by the AGLC in 2011 reveals that an average of 74% of all money made from these machines comes from the addicted players, who by the way are all ‘regular players’.
 Just think about it, without regular players, the Vlt and Slot machine business would not be sustainable.
 So why would anyone who benefits from the massive amount of money the regular players lose in these machines, have their backs or care to warn them about the highly addictive properties of these fundraisers?
 Why would they ever want to stop the best gravy train that’s ever existed if they can get away with it?
 Or want to inform themselves about why such a high percentage of players get addicted and how many families and lives are destroyed by them?

 As important, why would the counselors at the treatment programs, or the members of the research teams tell us the truth about the machine addiction when most of them wouldn’t even have a job without the money lost by the addicted players who go to them for help or who depend on them for research?
 Talk about a classic example of the fox looking after the chicken coop.
 Why would charity groups admit their fundraisers are dangerously addictive when they’d have to find other ways of making up the $60-$80,000 they make in one weekend working a casino?
-Imagine how many boxes of girl guide cookies they would have to sell and how many months it would take for them to sell that many.
+Imagine how many boxes of chocolate they would have to sell and how many months it would take for them to raise that kind of money.

-But to be fair, I’ve discovered that most, if not all Vlt and Slot machine owners, which are the citizens of each province, don’t know anything about them except what they were told before these were brought into our communities as ‘entertaining fundraisers’.
+But to be fair, I’ve discovered that most, if not all Vlt and Slot machine owners, who are in actuality the citizens of each province through their governments, don’t know anything about them except what they were told before these were brought into our communities as ‘entertaining fundraisers’.
 I’ve tried my best to tell some of them what I discovered in my research but it seems they either don’t care or don’t really want to know.
-Their lack of compassion bothered me a long time and the only thing I could figure out is if they really hear what I have to say, they’d have a moral choice to make.
-Or maybe they forget that as the owners, they are the ones who have the power to end the suffering and suicides linked to their fundraisers, not the government departments they set up to take care of their gambling business.
+Their lack of compassion bothered me for a long time and the only thing I could figure out is if they really hear what I have to say, they’d have a moral choice to make.
+Or maybe they forget that as the owners of these machines, they are the ones with the power to end the suffering and suicides linked to their fundraisers and not the steward they put in place to take care of their gambling business.

 Here’s how I see the progression of the Vlt and Slot machine addiction: